 Did you know that you can import a list of contacts to receive your text messages?
 First make sure you have the appropriate consent from people to send them texts.
-Then all you need is a spreadsheet in the correct format and you can import hundreds of contacts at once!
-Here are 5 simple instructions on how to add contacts in this way.
+Then all you need to do is put that list of people into a spreadsheet and you can import hundreds or thousands of contacts at once!
+Here are 5 simple steps on how to add contacts from a spreadsheet.

 (If you don't want to worry about formatting your own spreadsheet, you can skip to the "Advanced Import Options" section below for info on how to let the system format things for you.)

 Step 1: Create and Populate a “Number” or "PhoneNumber" Field.

 To import a list of contacts from a spreadsheet, the only column heading that you need in your spreadsheet is a “Number” or "PhoneNumber" heading.
 Under this heading you should input a list of all the phone numbers that you want to upload:

 At this point you could save and upload the spreadsheet as is, but if you want to include other information (such as your contacts’ names, emails, etc.) you can follow step 2.

 Optional Step 2: Create and Populate “FirstName,” “LastName,” “Email,” and “Group” Fields.

 You have the option to include contacts’ first names, last names, and email addresses in your spreadsheet to upload to your account.
 You can also include a “Group” or "GroupName" column, if you want to add contacts to a particular group on your account.
 (Note: the group must already exist on your account under your Manage Groups page).
 You can put contacts in more than one group by adding more than one “Group” column.